juntylpro1/secure-enterprise/iam-secure-account-tutorial.md

 1. Click **Authentication**.
    1. Select **MFA for a user with or without an IBMid > U2F MFA**.
 Use the highest level of MFA for developers because they have high levels of access to critical resources.
 1. Click **Login session**.
-   1. Configure **Active sessions** to 12 hours to make sure they users are logging in at least once during their work day.
+   1. Configure **Active sessions** to 12 hours to make sure the users are logging in at least once during their work day.
    1. Configure the **Sign out due to inactivity** setting to 30 minutes to make sure that idle sessions require reauthentication within this time limit.

    Your configuration is saved automatically.
    {: note}

-Any settings that aren't defined in the template, the child account can manage on their own.
+Any settings that aren't defined in the template can be managed by the child account.
 Before you can create the second version, review and commit `v1` by completing the following steps.

 1. Click **Review**.
 1. Verify that the settings template is configured to your expectation.